 I applied for a teaching degree (a P.G.C.E.) as an insurance policy.
 I thought that I would end-up doing something else but that I would never be unemployed with a teaching qualification.
 The summer after I graduated from Cambridge, and before I started my degree, I went to teach in Uganda.
 That is when I fell in love with teaching and knew that this was going to be my life.

 I completed my P.G.C.E. at the Institute of Education in London.
-I had a great time living in the heart of the city although I don’t think it fully prepared me for my career.
+I had a great time living in the heart of the city although I don’t think my course fully prepared me for my career.
 I was offered a teaching position at my main placement school, a comprehensive school in North West London, and took that up.
 I stayed for two and a half years.

 I then moved to a comprehensive school in Ealing that was officially identified as ‘facing challenging circumstances’.
 I began as deputy to the head of science.
 After seven years, I was Assistant Headteacher, line-managing a couple of Year groups.
 I am proud of what we achieved there.
 When I joined, it was in a pretty bad way but with a new school building and under the guidance of a new headteacher, the school turned itself around both in terms of behaviour and exam results.
 I then secured a position as Deputy Headteacher at another comprehensive school in London.